 Understanding Definitions And Laws Regarding Assault, Battery And Both In Our Commonwealth

 In Virginia, assault is the premeditated attempt or threat to harm someone, typically inciting fear in the person who is the target.
 Battery, on the other hand, is offensive or harmful contact.
 Since assault often leads to battery, the legal definitions in Virginia statutes typically combine the two terms, referring to offenses as assault and battery.

-We can find assault and battery laws covered in the Virginia code of laws, section 18.2-57.
-As we examine the language of this law, we find there are various sections associated with this law that each has varying penalties.
+We can find assault and battery laws covered in Virginia Code, §18.2-57.
+As we examine the language of this law, we find a range of definitions and penalties.